RomilMovaliya/Food-Delivery-App/README.md

          `Outbound data transfer` : data is being served to users or transferred out of AWS.

 # Conclusion
-By integrating AWS S3 with CloudFront, you can significantly enhance the performance and scalability of your food delivery app while optimizing costs.
-Hosting images on S3 and serving them via CloudFront ensures faster load times, reduced bandwidth costs, and a seamless user experience, even during high traffic periods.
-With simple steps to set up, this approach provides an efficient, cost-effective solution for managing static assets.
-Moreover, by leveraging AWS's free tier, you can get started with minimal costs, making this solution perfect for small to medium-sized apps.
+By integrating AWS S3 with a cloudfront, you can increase the performance and scalability of your food distribution app by adjusting costs.
+Host images on S3 and serve them through Cloudfront ensure rapid load time, low bandwidth cost and a spontaneous user experience, also in high traffic periods.
+With simple steps to Set-up, this approach provides an efficient, cost -effective solution for stable property management.
+In addition, by taking advantage of AWS free level, you can start with minimal costs, so this solution can be perfect for a small medium-sized app.

 ## FAQS Section